 We have an opportunity to learn best practices from Lena’s personal experiences as she navigated the energy industry.

 Mentors and mentees will have an opportunity meet one another one-on-one during this time.
 Use this time to share your goals, expectation from this mentorship and start the process of working on your plans.

 Moderator(s): Heidi Schaefer, Director Corporate Taxes, Salt River Project

-Panelist(s): Dan Koch, Vice President of Operations, Puget Sound Energy, Paul Grigaux, Vice President, Asset Management, Strategy & Engineering, Southern California Edison, Jeanne Vold, Vice President – Technology, NorthWestern Energy, Carmen Jandacek, Director, Ethics, Total Rewards, HR Operations & Technology, Arizona Public Service Company
+Panelist(s): Dan Koch, Vice President of Operations, Puget Sound Energy, Paul Grigaux, Vice President, Distribution, Southern California Edison, Jeanne Vold, Vice President – Technology, NorthWestern Energy, Carmen Jandacek, Director, Ethics, Total Rewards, HR Operations & Technology, Arizona Public Service Company

 A panel of male and female executives will join us for a discussion on navigating the traditionally male-dominated utility industry.
 Hear about their journey, lessons learned, and how they leveraged mentors, coaches, and sponsors along the way.
 There will be an